syndesisio/syndesis/ux/designs/integration_details/integration_details_page.md

 2. Moving Draft out of the integration history.
 Users would be able to “Publish” and “Edit” the draft.

 3. Added row indicator (green bar) and checkmark icon to indicate active and running version.
-For active version, users would only be able to perform “Replace Draft” with the active version.

 ![many steps and connections](img/integration_details_page_rework_11.16_many_stepsconnections.png)

 1. Showing an integration that has many connections and steps.

-#### Expanding a row
+### Expanding a row

 ![expandable row and scrolling](img/integration_details_page_rework_11.16_expand_scroll.png)